 Performance-based SEO simply means, you get paid inline with the results that you achieve.
 So if you do great, you get paid.
-If you don’t then you’re fucked.
-I see a lot of dickheads in this industry offering performance based SEO and it’s nothing more than a cheap trick to get people to sign up.
+If you don’t then, well, you probably won’t.
+Performance based SEO is usually offered as an incentive to attract clients, however the incentive is often dishonest, misleading and deceitful.

 “Hey, work with us, you don’t need to pay anything until we get you first page in Google”.

 Whilst that might seem attractive to most business owners, what they fail to tell you is – first page for what?

 Most times they’ll argue the point that they’ve done their job and demand payment, regardless of the fact that the keywords that are on first page are absolutely worthless.
 This shit is pretty common in the SEO space and when I speak with business owners signing up for it, all I can do is shake my head.

 How a good friend of mine handled this request

 Before we go any further, I want to share with you an email that was sent to me recently from a friend of mine that does what I do – he runs his own SEO business, and he acquired a new lead who was asking about “performance based SEO”.